Countdown-Code: A Testbed for Studying The Emergence and Generalization of Reward Hacking in RLVR: Introduction

 While recent research has focused on reward hacking in coding agents and frontier deployments \citep{baker2025monitoringreasoningmodelsmisbehavior,macdiarmid2025naturalemergentmisalignmentreward}, two critical gaps remain.
 First, prior work has focused almost exclusively on RL, yet the success of RL depends largely on the prior stages e.g., pre-training and supervised fine-Tuning (SFT) \citep{gandhi2025cognitive,yeo2025demystifying}, which raises the question of whether reward hacking emerges purely from RL optimization pressure, or is seeded earlier during SFT.
 Second, existing studies have been conducted in large, complex agentic environments, making it difficult to attribute reward hacking to specific training decisions.
 A deeper understanding of how and when these behaviors emerge is essential for developing effective mitigations, yet the complexity of current benchmarks obscures the causal mechanisms and limits the ability to study reward hacking in smaller, more accessible models.

 To address these gaps, we introduce \env, a minimal coding environment in which a model can earn reward either by solving the task correctly or by hacking the test harness.
-This dual-path design enables precise quantification of hacking rates.
-Built on the Countdown game, \env allows us to reliably measure reward hacking by comparing proxy rewards (test pass/fail) against true rewards (mathematical correctness), providing a controlled testbed to systematically investigate how SFT seeds reward hacking behaviors.
+Built on the Countdown game, this dual-path design enables precise measurement of reward hacking by comparing proxy rewards (test pass/fail) against true rewards (mathematical correctness), providing a controlled testbed to investigate how SFT seeds reward hacking behaviors.

 Specifically, we demonstrate that SFT on synthetic data containing trace amounts of cheating ($\sim$1\%) primes models to catastrophically reward hack during RLVR; large models initialized with this prior converge to nearly 100\% reward hacking rate within a few hundred optimization steps, whereas base models do not.
-This finding has significant implications for knowledge distillation pipelines: \textbf{if distillation data contains even a small fraction of reward hacking behaviors, these behaviors can be passed along to student models through SFT, potentially amplifying misalignment across generations}.
-Furthermore, we find that reward hacking behaviors learned during RL on \env transfer to unseen domains such as \gen, demonstrating that our minimal environment captures realistic misalignment dynamics and that RL amplifies latent cheating tendencies seeded during SFT beyond the training domain.
+This has direct implications for knowledge distillation pipelines: hacking behaviors present in teacher outputs can propagate to student models through SFT, potentially amplifying misalignment across generations (\S\ref{sec:results}).
+Furthermore, we find that reward hacking behaviors learned during RL on \env transfer to unseen domains such as \gen, demonstrating that our minimal environment captures realistic misalignment dynamics and that RL amplifies latent cheating tendencies seeded during SFT beyond the training domain (\S\ref{sec:generalization}).
+Lastly, we explore practical mitigation strategies (including prompting interventions, reward penalties, and inoculation prompting) and investigate their efficacies and tradeoffs (\S\ref{sec:mitigation}).